Lee Everett: Appearances

-After holing up in a motel for months, the group meets the St. John family, who invite them to dinner at their family dairy, eventually discovering them to be cannibals and that they plan to kill and eat his group as well.
-After surviving the St. Johns, the group is forced to flee the motel from bandits and head to Savannah via a train.
-As they approach the city, Clementine's walkie-talkie goes off, revealing the voice of a man who knows of Lee's actions to this point and promises Clementine that she will be safe with him.
+After holing up in a motel for months, the group meets the St. John family, who invite them to dinner at their family dairy, eventually discovering them to be cannibals who plan to kill and eat his group.
+After escaping the St. Johns, the group finds a station wagon parked in the woods with supplies, which they take whether Lee supports it or not.
+In the next episode, the group is forced to flee the motel from bandits and head to Savannah using a train, with Clementine seeking her parents and Kenny seeking a boat.
+As they approach the city, Clementine's walkie-talkie goes off, revealing the voice of a man who knows of Lee's actions and promises Clementine that she will be safe with him.
+In Savannah, they encounter multiple characters, including a doctor named Vernon.
+They secure a boat for their journey, and before Vernon departs, he remarks that he believes Lee to be an unfit guardian for Clementine.
+Lee later finds Clementine gone, and while searching for her, he is bitten.
+Lee and the other survivors agree to look for Clementine.
+He is later given the option to amputate his arm to slow the infection; after choosing to keep or amputate it, the group returns to find Vernon has stolen the boat.
+Kenny is lost as walkers surround him, and Lee eventually finds his way to the stranger, who explains that he was the owner of the station wagon and believes that Lee is too dangerous to leave Clementine with him.
+After the stranger is killed, they cover their scent with walker guts and walk through a horde of walkers, where they spot Clementine's zombified parents before Lee passes out.

-In Savannah, the survivors look for a boat and supplies to flee the mainland.
-They encounter more survivors, including a doctor named Vernon and a young woman named Molly.
-With their help, the group is able to prepare the boat for their journey.
-Vernon departs, but remarks that he believes Lee to be an unsuitable guardian for Clementine.
-The next morning, Lee wakes to find Clementine gone, and while searching for her, he is surprised by a zombie and bitten.
-With what little time he has, Lee and the other survivors agree to look for Clementine, at first believing her to have been taken by Vernon.
-Instead, the man on the walkie-talkie reveals that he has kidnapped Clementine, and is at the hotel that her parents would have been at.
-After entering the now abandoned safehouse of Vernon's group, Lee is given the option of amputating his bitten arm.
-Either way, Lee and the group are able to escape from the hospital where they make their way back to the house, but find that the boat has been stolen by Vernon and his group.
-Shortly after the house is overrun with walkers but the group escape into the attic, where they eventually find a way out.
-Casualties arise while making their way to the hotel, and Lee is separated from Omid and Christa.
-Barely hanging onto consciousness, Lee makes it to the hotel and meets Clementine's captor, who explains that Lee's group had previously stolen provisions from his family's car, which ultimately led to the death of his wife and children, and goes to question Lee's other decisions and, regardless of whether or not he had joined in taking the provisions from the car, ultimately berates him and plans to kill him and look after Clementine as his own.
-Lee gets Clementine's help to subdue and kill the man.
-They make it out of the hotel by covering themselves in walker guts where they discover Clementine's zombified parents before Lee passes out.